28anmol/git_cheatsheet/README.md

 - Once a side/regular branch is merged on main/master branch, you can still work on side branch and merge it again with new features or bug fixes etc.
 - As soon as you initialize git in a folder it turns into a repository or commonly known as git repository.
 - Once multiple files added, all committed with one single message
+- Git does not track "pushes" directly — it tracks commits.
+Git tracks commits, not pushes.
+So there’s no built-in "git log of pushes" unless you're using a Git server like GitHub, GitLab, or Bitbucket that logs push events.
 - if there are multiple commits, and if pushed, all are pushed at once
 - On github master branch is called `main` while git software still calls it `master`
 - Git is a software and github is a service to host your git and codebase online